 06 of 08

-Third Step: Thread Tube Through Grill, Attach Tube Onto Pump Using Adapter
+Thread Tube Through Grate, Attach Tube Onto Pump Using Adapter

 Sometimes, it's the (seemingly) simplest steps in a DIY project that trip us up.
 And almost as often, the solution is as simple as reversing the order in which we take the steps.
-That was my own experience in setting up this clay pot fountain.
-Specifically, I'm talking about the initial step that involves working with the tubing.
+That can be the case when working with the tubing in setting up this clay pot fountain.

-You might, at first, think it easier to attach the tubing to the pump (using the adapter), place the pump under the grill, then thread the tubing up through the... grill.
-I, myself, in fact, found it hard to do so.
-Instead, here's what I ended up doing:
+You might, at first, think it easier to attach the tubing to the pump (using the adapter), place the pump under the grate, then thread the tubing up through the grate.
+But, in fact, you may find it hard to do so.
+Instead:

-- As shown in my picture, I temporarily moved the grill off its bricks in order to facilitate the operation.
+- Temporari...ly move the grate off of its bricks in order to facilitate the operation.

-- I then attached the tube to the pump underneath.
+- Attach the tube to the pump underneath.

-I did not make a final cut in my tubing right away.
-Instead, I began by cutting it to what I felt was approximately the correct length, but very much erring on the side of too long rather than too short (since the former can be corrected; the latter cannot).
-That's how I try to approach everything in DIY landscaping projects: the motto, "Better safe than sorry" is a good one to keep in mind.
+Do not make a final cut in the tubing right away.
+Instead, begin by cutting it to approximately the correct length, erring on the side of too long rather than too short (since the former can be corrected; the latter cannot).

 07 of 08

 The project is really quite easy from this point on.
 Bring the larger pot to the preformed pond liner, invert it, and thread the tube through its drainage hole.
-Once you've taken up the slack, you can place the pot on the grill.
+Once you've taken up the slack, place the pot on the grate.

 08 of 08

-What do you think of the look of the water jet shooting out of the tube in this picture?
-Some will like it, some... won't.
-It adds drama, and it also intensifies the sound of the moving water.
-But if you don't like having the tube showing, go back to Page 1 to see what I ended up doing in my own clay pot fountain project (I inserted stones into pot to hide the tube as my final step).
-Another way to obscure the tubing would be simply to trim it so that it doesn't protrude very far up into the pot (in which case it will be covered in water).
+A big water jet shooting out of the tube adds drama, and it also intensifies the sound of the moving water.
+If you don't like the look of the tube showing,... insert stones into the pot to hide the tube.
+Another way to hide the tubing would be simply to trim it so that it doesn't stick very far up into the pot (in which case it will be covered in water).

-But there are, in fact, all kinds of variations as you put the finishing touches on the clay pot fountain project.
+But there are, in fact, all kinds of possible variations to consider as you put the finishing touches on the clay pot fountain project.
 Which variation you choose will depend on your objectives and tastes.
 One factor to consider regarding the jet is water loss over time.
-If there's a lot of spray (i.e., if the cascading action produces significant splashing), little by little you'll lose water from your reservoir.
+If the cascading action produces a lot of splashing, little by little you'll lose water from your reservoir.

 Water loss may seem minimal at first glance, but it adds up.
 So you will have to remember to refill the reservoir periodically even if you notice just a bit of water loss.
-This is especially true when you're using as small a pond (that is, the preformed liner sunk into the ground and acting as a reservoir) as I used for my fountain.
-Is the effect produced by greater cascading action worth this inconvenience?
-Only you can decide.
-Just remember: if you fail to keep the pump submersed in water, it will burn out.
+This is especially true when you're using a small reservoir to catch the cascading water.
+If you fail to keep the pump submerged in water, it will burn out.

 Another finishing touch you may wish to apply is decorative river rocks.
-You'll notice them in some of the photos I've used to illustrate how to set up your clay pot fountain (they're the small, shiny, black rocks).
 Finally, consider using water garden plants such as Egyptian papyrus in your pond to complement the fountain.
 To further embellish the water feature, grow plants suited to wet areas around the perimeter of the pond.